NessLfy/iGEM/Blast alignment pipeline description.md

 - If we have access to a Thau transcriptome:
 	- If it is online :
 		- Scrap the website to gather the dataset (temporarly)
-		- run BLAST locally #faster because no need to send it to the NCBI
+		- run BLAST locally, faster because no need to send it to the NCBI
 		- save the output and loop over all the dataset
 	- If we can get the dataset -> easiest:
 		- Run the pipeline directly and filter the results